cesarcoatl/cesarcoatl.github.io/_posts/2021-03-06-how-i-use-black-flake8-and-isort-to-format-python2-code.md

 - `-l` or `--line-length`: How many characters per line to allow. [default: 88]
 - `-t` or `--target-version`: Python versions that should be supported by Black's output. [default: per-file auto-detection]

 Fairly simple.
-Allow `79` characters per line, and use `py27` as the targetted version.
+Allow `79` characters per line, and use `py27` as the targeted version.

 ### isort